 Whether you work from home or live in winter bound areas where outdoor activities dwindle, here are our favorite indoor exercises for dogs.
 Easy ways to fend off boredom and get in some mental and physical activity.

 Puzzle games are the perfect tool to keep your dog occupied for 15 to 30 minutes.
 Pull one out when you need to jump on a zoom meeting or wrap up an email without having your dog pawing at you with “sad” eyes.
 Here are some of our favorites:

-- Hide-a-Squirrel: Tiny stuffed squirrels hide in a “tree,” and your dog digs them out.
+- Outward Hound Hide a Squirrel – Tiny stuffed squirrels hide in a “tree,” and your dog digs them out.
 Dogs become obsessed with this game and the little squirrels.
 It’s also one of the only puzzle games that is played without a food incentive.

-- Star Spinner: Dogs sniff out treats hidden in different compartments, and then use their paws to push the layers around to get to the treats.
+- Nina Ottosson Puzzles: Dogs sniff out treats hidden in different compartments, and then use their paws to push the layers around to get to the treats.
 We recommend this game for our beginner gamers.

 - KONG: A classic game for all dogs.
 Hide treats or freeze peanut butter inside the hollow, indestructible rubber feeder to provide your dog with some tasty entertainment.
 We also are huge fans of the Kong Wobble.

 Remember, never leave your dog alone with puzzle games (they are not meant for chewing).

 Turn your house into an agility course.
 Why not!
 What else are you doing?

 Rearrange your furniture to be an obstacle course and lure your dog through it with some treats.
 You can also use plastic cups, hula-hoops, storage totes, empty boxes, whatever!
 See how fast it takes your dog to get the hang of the course.
 This activity combines mental and physical exercise, and your dog is sure to be tuckered out after a few rounds.

 Introduce your dog to scent games